VasoActive - Cardiovascular Research Group

 Theme leader: Associate Professor Lin Fung

-Excessive bleeding during cardiac surgery is common and a major risk factor for morbidities and mortality.
-While transfusion of blood product can be lifesaving, there is now better appreciation that transfusion itself has associated risks such as – circulatory overload, acute lung injury, alloimmunisation, immunomodulatory effects and risk of infections.
+Bleeding during cardiac surgery is common often requiring blood transfusions.
+In addition, patients who are anaemic prior to surgery have a higher likelihood of needing a transfusion.
+While blood transfusions can be lifesaving, there is growing evidence that transfusion itself has associated risks such as – circulatory overload, acute lung injury, alloimmunisation, immunomodulatory effects and risk of infections.

-The OptiBlood (www.
-Optiblood.com.au) research group is working with blood management teams at The Prince Charles Hospital and Sunshine Coast University Hospital to support and promote evidence-based transfusion practice.
-This includes research into:
+The OptiBlood research group is working with blood management teams at The Prince Charles Hospital and Sunshine Coast University Hospital to develop and implement strategies to better manage the patient’s own blood, so as to reduce or avoid transfusion.
+To achieve this, we have research collaborations:

-- Older patients as they are the largest blood user age group
+- Investigating blood use in Older patients who are the largest blood user age group in Australia.

-- Use of artificial intelligence to predict blood use
+- Applying artificial intelligence to guide blood management.

-We welcome high degree by research inquiries and new collaborations in this area.
+We welcome high degree by research inquiries as well as new collaborations in this area.